sa1nt/ibm-heapdump-spring-boot-actuator/README.md

 # ibm-heapdump-spring-boot-actuator
-A lib to make the Spring Boot Actuator `/actuator/heapdump` endpoint work on IBM JRE
+A library that that makes the Spring Boot Actuator `/actuator/heapdump` endpoint work both on IBM J9 JVM and on HotSpot JVM.

+First tries to see if the app is on J9 JVM, and falls back to Spring Boot default if it doesn't seem so.

 # Usage